adamfowleruk/mljs/planning.md

    - sparql - not tested - was on v6
    - explorer - note tested - was on v6
    - workplace (613ms, 12.2ms in widgets - 2 actions, load plus facet selection)
+ - DONE V7 update fixes
+  - DONE BUG: search results JSON content being returned as String not object in recent V7 builds (workaround for both approaches)
+ - DONE tripleconfig ontology builder
+  - DONE Added rdftype() function to better manage adding new Entity classes to an ontology (Works like the options builder object, with method chaining)
+  - DONEAdded include() function to take this JSON configuration and apply it to the tripleconfig object

+Targets for 1.0 Interim release (Start Nov 2013)
  - IN PROGRESS JavaScript public API consistency changed
   - UpperCamelCase for constructors/objects
   - IN PROGRESS lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
   - Apply Configuration object pattern consistently with MLJS Core (E.g. search options), and add helper methods where this is complex for common use cases (location 1734)
   - alias options.sortOrderScore() to options.relevance()
   - support snippet size too (extended snippets) in search options builder
+ - mljsme.sh improvements
+  - Copy dependant files - 960 CSS folder, bootstrap-roxy.css, one-layout.less, mljs-one-layout.html.xqy, highcharts.js
  - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
  - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?